Dustin Peterson: Atlanta Braves

 On December 19, 2014, the Padres traded Peterson, Max Fried, Jace Peterson, and Mallex Smith to the Atlanta Braves in exchange for Justin Upton and Aaron Northcraft.
 Following the trade, Peterson began to see playing time in the outfield.
-Peterson spent 2015 with the Carolina Mudcats of the Class A-Advanced Carolina League, where he posted a .251 batting average with 8 home runs and 62 RBIs.
-In 2016, Peterson played for the Mississippi Braves of the Class AA Southern League, where he batted .282 with 12 home runs and 88 RBIs.
+Peterson spent 2015 with the Carolina Mudcats of the High–A Carolina League, where he posted a .251 batting average with 8 home runs and 62 RBIs.
+In 2016, Peterson played for the Mississippi Braves of the Double–A Southern League, where he batted .282 with 12 home runs and 88 RBIs.
 After the 2016 season, the Braves assigned Peterson to the Salt River Rafters of the Arizona Fall League.
-In 2017, Peterson played for the Gwinnett Braves of the Class AAA International League, where he batted .248 with one home run and 30 RBIs in 87 games.
+In 2017, Peterson played for the Gwinnett Braves of the Triple–A International League, where he batted .248 with one home run and 30 RBIs in 87 games.

 On May 28, 2018, Peterson's contract was selected by the Braves to replace Ronald Acuña Jr. while on the disabled list.
 The Braves designated Peterson for assignment on September 2, to promote Preston Tucker.

 Detroit Tigers

 On September 6, 2018, the Detroit Tigers claimed Peterson off of waivers.
 Peterson was immediately optioned to the Tigers' minor league affiliate, the Toledo Mud Hens.

-He hit .227 in the final month of the 2019 season.
+Peterson hit .227/.277/.318 with 6 RBI in 17 games for Detroit in 2019.
 Peterson was outrighted off the Tigers roster on October 23, 2019.
-He became a minor league free agent on November 7, 2019.
+He became a minor league free agent on November 4.